odedlaz/oded.blog/source/_posts/doas-hello-world.md

 ### Verbose mode

 ```
-doas -V
+suex -V
 ```

-`doas` allows to show logging information to privileged users.
+`suex` allows to show logging information to privileged users.
 That information shows which rules are being loaded & how they are processed.

 Non-privileged users are not allowed to turn on verbose mode.

 ###  Dump mode

 ```
-doas -D
+suex -D
 ```

-`doas` allows the user to dump the permissions it loaded to screen.
+`suex` allows the user to dump the permissions it loaded to screen.
 group permissions and command globs are expanded into individual rules as well.

 privileged users see the permissions of all users instead of only their own.